Academic Advising at Southern

 • Exploring expriential learning opportunities (internships, research, etc)

-In addition to the support you'll receive from your Assigned Advisor (above), an Advising Specialist offers a full range of services through our Academic Advising Centers (AACs).
-An Advising Specialist is not your primary advisor (unless you are Exploratory), but they're here to help you with the tricky things that might come up from time to time.
+In addition to the support you'll receive from your Assigned Advisor (above), a Professional Advisor offers a full range of services to help you with the tricky things that might come up from time to time.

-IMPORTANT: An Advising Specialist cannot provide your registration PIN.
-You must connect with your Assigned Advisor (above) for that.
+IMPORTANT: A Professional Advisor cannot provide your registration PIN.
+You must connect with your Assigned Major Advisor (above) for that.

 • Exploring majors